oracle-quickstart/terraform-oci-cis-landing-zone-iam-compartments/examples/cis-landing-zone-quickstart/README.md

 # OCI Compartments Module Usage Example - CIS Landing Zone Quick Start

 ## Introduction
 This example shows how to deploy [CIS Landing Zone Quick Start](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart) compartments in Oracle Cloud Infrastructure.

 It creates the compartment topology as shown in the picture below:

 ![Compartments Topology](./images/compartments_tree.PNG)

-The same structure as shown in Compartments service console:
+The same structure is shown as it appears in OCI Console:

 ![Compartments](./images/compartments.PNG)